 The Art of the Professional Headshot

-When a headshot is taken professionally, such as this photo Circuit Media took of Colorado Attorney General candidate Phil Weiser, there is an immediate air of legitimacy the viewer ascribes to the subject.
+When a headshot is taken professionally, such as this photo Circuit Media took of Colorado Attorney General Phil Weiser, there is an immediate air of legitimacy the viewer ascribes to the subject.
 This sort of representation has immediately quantifiable benefits; for instance, LinkedIn profiles with professional headshots get 14 times more profile views than those without professional headshots.
-Beyond that, this photo portrays the quality of trustworthiness, which is essential for those like Phil running for office, but also for anyone who is trying to expand their network of clients and associates.
+Beyond that, this photo portrays the quality of trustworthiness, which is essential for those like Phil who hold public office, but also for anyone who is trying to expand their network of clients and associates.

 On the technical side, this photograph illustrates what makes for a high-quality headshot.
 Well-placed and reflected lights introduce dimension to the face when done correctly and help to separate the subject from the background.
 It is also important to keep the person as the main focus in the portrait, which is most easily achieved by using a solid color backdrop.
-The light also catches in the subject’s eyes, creating a catchlight, which brightens the eyes and draws the viewer into his confident demeanor.
-Phil’s photograph is an example of what is most traditionally viewed as a professional headshot and is a style that cannot steer you wrong.
+Glasses add another level of difficulty to taking photos with a flash, but it is not impossible to execute.
+The light was placed slightly higher than it would usually and used to illuminate his highest features, with a reflector filling the shadows left below.
+This method is known as clamshell lighting and is a well used technique in headshot photography.
+Overall, Phil’s photograph is an example of what is most traditionally viewed as a professional headshot and is a style that cannot steer you wrong.